Galileo’s Fame

 Anna-Luna Post

-Anna-Luna Post is a historian of knowledge, culture, and the environment based at Utrecht University.
-She is interested in all facets of the world of scholarship and learning in the early modern period: trained as a cultural historian and Italianist, she is also fascinated by the intersections between early capitalism and environmental history, especially in the seventeenth-century Dutch Republic.
+Anna-Luna Post is a historian of knowledge at Leiden University.
+She is interested in all facets of the world of scholarship and learning in the early modern period.
+Trained as a cultural historian and Italianist, she is also fascinated by the intersections between early capitalism and environmental history, especially in the seventeenth-century Dutch Republic.

 Post has held fellowships at the University of Southern California, Cambridge University, the Royal Netherlands Institute in Rome, and the Medici Archive Project and the Netherlands Institute for Art History in Florence.
 She studied in Amsterdam, Utrecht and Bologna.